jogule/ms-teams-summarizer/architecture.md

-# VTT Summarizer - System Architecture
+# Meeting Processor - System Architecture

-This document provides a comprehensive architectural overview of the VTT Summarizer application, which processes meeting recordings (VTT files) and generates AI-powered summaries with keyframe extraction and PDF reporting capabilities.
+This document provides a comprehensive architectural overview of the Meeting Processor application, which processes meeting recordings and transcript files to generate AI-powered summaries with video screenshot extraction and comprehensive reporting capabilities.

 ## High-Level Architecture Diagram